cgunther/quickbooks_web_connector/README.md

 end
 ```

-To enqueue a request, you might add this to your model as an `after_create` callback, or maybe your controller's create action:
+To enqueue a job, you might add this to your model as an `after_create` callback, or maybe your controller's create action:

 ```ruby
 class Customer